For Faculty & Staff:

 If you request annual leave and have comp time, the system will automatically deduct hours from your comp time balance first, before applying your annual leave.

-You will be able to request extended leave and view your leave through the OneUSG Connect Employee Self-Service site.
+You can request extended leave and view your leave through the OneUSG Connect Employee Self-Service site.
 Examples of extended leave include military leave, a professional leave of absence or an FMLA event.

 When you leave UGA, your annual leave balance payout will be processed separately from your regular paycheck.
 You will receive this payout after your final paycheck on the next pay date for your pay type.